eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 export default createHandler(bootstrap);
 ```

-The handler uses the newly added dependency to build up a HAL compliant resource which is returned to the client.
+The handler uses the newly added dependency to build up a HAL-compliant resource which is returned to the client.
 The supplied services are then used to correctly set the resource values based on the current setup.
 We finally return a newly created `ok` response, which needs to be added to `src/helpers/http.js`.